nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-AddressBook detects an error in the request.
+Friendnancial detects an error in the request.

     * 3a1.
-AddressBook shows an error message.
+Friendnancial shows an error message.

       Use case resumes at step 2.